nicomazz/L41-Advanced_Operating_systems/lab/2-3/notes.md

 - [ ] read the FreeBSD Benchmarking Advice wiki ### questions to answer
 - How does increasing IPC buffer size uniformly change performance across IPC models – and why?
 - Explore the impact of the probe effect on your causal investigation; how has DTrace changed the behavior of the benchmark?
+- [ ] plot intervals for on-cpu and off-cpu events
+   - [ ] correctly label the graph

 ## Practical things to do
-- [ ] Graph with the off-cpu time for each buffer size (line graph)
+- [x] Graph with the off-cpu time for each buffer size (line graph)
 - [ ] number of syscalls and traps for each case (line graph)
    - [ ] number of read syscall and write syscalls for each buffer size (line graph)
 - [ ] same graph with sleep and wakeup"
-- [ ] Partial read writes:
+- [x] Partial read writes:
-   - [ ] show only an example of the aggregation: in a bar graph, the number of each write call and the number of read for a specific example
+   - [x] show only an example of the aggregation: in a bar graph, the number of each write call and the number of read for a specific example
-   - [ ] on a graph, number of reads and number of writes for each buffer size (bar)
+   - [x] on a graph, number of reads and number of writes for each buffer size (bar)
 - [ ] Understand how to measure the dtrace probe effect
 ### PMC
 - [x] Graph l1d_refill for each size